lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 key encoded using the textual encoding defined in {{?RFC7468}}.

-NOTE: There exist some private key import functions that have not picked up the new ASN.1 structure OneAsymmetricKey that is defined in
+NOTE: There exist some private key import functions that have not picked up the new ASN.1 structure OneAsymmetricKey, which is defined in
 {{RFC5958}}.
 This means that they will not accept a private key structure that contains the public key field.
 This means a balancing act needs to be done between being able to do a consistency check on